vcheng3/pymetrics_challenge/README.md

 #### Q1)Explain why any data was altered or removed from analysis.

-#### Q2)Using the cleaned data from Prompt 3, give the descriptive statistics of SAT_TOT by user gender and ethnicity.
+#### Q2)Using the cleaned data, give the descriptive statistics of SAT_TOT by user gender and ethnicity.

 #### Q3)What trends or anomalies do you notice in this data?